 - Acetaminophen suppository

-Swallowed to relieve restlessness or confusion - Atropine ophthalmic solution
+Swallowed to relieve restlessness or confusion - Atropine liquid

-Swallowed to relieve anxiety, restlessness, or trouble sleeping - Morphine sulfate liquid concentrated solution (Roxanol)
+Swallowed to relieve anxiety, restlessness, or trouble sleeping - Morphine (Roxanol) liquid

 Swallowed to relieve pain or shortness of breath - Prochlorperazine (Compazine) suppository